Dholla Kalan

 Dholla Kalan is a village in Tehsil Phalia, Mandi Bahauddin District, Punjab, Pakistan.
-It is located about 11 kilometres from Phalia, the headquarters of Tehsil Phalia, with a road running between the two.
+It is located about 11 kilometres from Phalia, the headquarters of Tehsil Phalia, on a road running between the two.

 Dholla Kalan is one of two areas within the village of Dholla, the other being Dhola Khurd.
 The words Khurd and Kalan are administrative terms which date back to Mughal times.
-They are used to differentiate between two areas with the same name.
+They are used to differentiate between two areas with the same name based on their size relative to each other.
 The words are taken from Persian and translate to "big" and "small" respectively.

 Nearby villages include Saida Sharif, Dhall Tararan, Kala Shadian, Dogul, and Seeray.

 Population

 Dholla Kalan has a population of over 7,000 people.
 Most of the population work in agriculture, cultivating wheat, rice, sugar, and various types of vegetables.

 A large number of young people from the village have settled abroad to earn their livings, most of them in Saudi Arabia.